TempeHS/2025SE-LiamW-MajorProjectTask/agile_artifacts/agile_artifacts2.md

 - have a new structure class that is child class or independent from unit class.
 - Have a structure can produce a unit (make an instance of a unit).
-- Have a worker attribute on unit to decide if they can gather resource or not.
+- Have a worker class on unit to decide if they can gather resource or not.
 - have a resource class and have a worker gather resources from that object created

 ## Sprint Review